Home

 Vision Aids

-Sometimes concentrated work sessions can strain your eyes and be very tiring, even with good vision.
 When working with small rings it can be very difficult to tell if a ring is completely closed.

 A pair of magnifying readers from your local store can be quite helpful, try different strengths before buying.

 I like the binocular headband magnifiers as they fit over prescription lenses.
-These can be purchased online with different strengths.

 If you wish to make your own chain maille jump rings then you will require special mandrels to wind your wire around as well as cutting tools.

-Return from Pre-Made Rings To Chain Maille Jewelry
+Return From Pre-Made Rings To Chain Maille Jewelry